outeredge/edge-docker-php/README.md

 # edge-docker-php
-Ubuntu 14.04 running Nginx 1.7 with Pagespeed and PHP 5.6.
-Places nicely with [dredger](https://github.com/outeredge/dredger).
+Ubuntu 14.04 running Nginx 1.9 with Pagespeed and PHP 5.6.
+Plays nicely with [dredger](https://github.com/outeredge/dredger).

 ## Configuration Options
 Most configuration can be done with environment variables.
 Here are the available options;